First County Trust PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against First County Trust, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by First County Trust, PPI may have been attached to a customer's policy by First County Trust, in some cases without their knowledge.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by First County Trust, PPI may have been added to a customer's policy by First County Trust, in some cases without their knowledge.
 First County Trust may have refused a credit application if PPI was refused by the customer.

 First County Trust PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by First County Trust.

-There are many examples of First County Trust mis-selling PPI, some consumers were not even made aware by First County Trust that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by First County Trust that it was optional.
+There are many examples of First County Trust mis-selling PPI, some customers were not even made aware by First County Trust that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by First County Trust that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to First County Trust, and this was not explained to you at the point of sale, then you would be due compensation from First County Trust.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to First County Trust, and this was not clarified to you at the point of sale, then you would be due compensation from First County Trust.